aq18507/GATORdocs/doc/Syntax.rst

 -------

 **Initial:**
 The initial Step signifies the initial condition or the initial step.
-So far only the `Boundary Conditions` have been programmed.
+So far only the :ref:`Boundary Conditions` have been programmed.
 There is the possibility to program some other condition if needed.

 **BC:** Defined the associated Boundary Condition.
 It has to be specified as a positive initeger and in the format :math:`1 \times n`.